Skip to main content ↓

 pnc rewards example

-They also offer this service for businesses, which better includes their entire market and encourages sign-ups for their services.
+They also offer this service for businesses, which does a better job of including their entire market and encouraging signups for their services.

 Depending on your institution, you might offer a similar program or find another way to reward loyal customers.
-And, by promoting these benefits, you can additionally target new customers who might be looking for a better banking system.
+And by promoting these benefits, you can also target new customers who might be looking for a better banking system.

 3. AI-powered marketing automation

-AI is becoming more and more important in the banking industry, as we discussed above.
+AI is becoming more and more important in the banking industry, reflecting one of the latest banking trends.
 However, it’s not just relevant to internal processes — you can also use it to make marketing easier for customer-facing tasks.

 For example, marketing automation allows you to: